How IMPA ACT works

-- The Ten Universal Principles of the UN Global Compact that require businesses to operate in ways that, at a minimum, meet fundamental responsibilities in the areas of human rights, labour, environment and anti-corruption.
+- the 10 universal principles of the UN Global Compact that require businesses to operate in ways that, at a minimum, meet fundamental responsibilities in the areas of human rights, labour, environment and anti-corruption.
 Take a look at these principles here.

-To make the implementation phase easier, IMPA ACT gives members access to a private area with:
+To make the implementation phase easier for both purchasers and suppliers, IMPA ACT gives both purchaser and supplier members access to a comprehensive private area with:

-- A Knowledge Centre containing educational material on responsible supply chain management, industry updates, reports, statistics, country- and sector-risk assessments, and so much more.
+- A Knowledge Centre containing educational material on responsible supply chain management, industry updates, reports, statistics, risk assessments and more.

 What exactly makes IMPA ACT different than other systems?

 The IMPA ACT programme takes the partnership approach at its core and not the usual command-and-control approach.
-The programme allows for ample time to finalise implementation (often three years or more), as it acknowledges that smaller businesses might not have the resources to implement it in one go.
-And, as an initiative for the global shipping industry, we want to be as inclusive as we possibly can.
+The programme allows for ample time to finalise implementation (often three years or more), as it acknowledges that smaller businesses might not have resources to implement it in one go.
+As an initiative for the global shipping industry, we also want to be as inclusive as we possibly can.

-Suppliers are either engaged by one of their customers to begin working on the SCoC or express their support individually by signing up to the programme and issuing a public policy commitment, as per the SCoC's first requirement.
-If they so desire, IMPA ACT is happy to promote their business in the Sustainable Maritime Suppliers section and advertise them as looking for a partner.
+Suppliers are either engaged by one of their customers to begin working on the SCoC or express their support individually by signing up to the programme and issuing a public policy commitment, as per the SCoC's first requirement; IMPA ACT will then promote their business in the Sustainable Maritime Suppliers section and advertise them as looking for a partner.
 It is expected that suppliers, while working to internally implement the SCoC, will undertake the same work required from a purchaser within their own chain of sub-suppliers.

 Still unsure how the whole process works?